fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 For details about the models see the Full Tutorial: https://github.com/intel-iot-devkit/inference-tutorials-generic/blob/openvino_toolkit_r3_0/face_detection_tutorial/step_4/Readme.md#introduction

-In the next section, you build and run the application, and see how it runs the three analysis models.
+In the next section, you build and run the application and see how it runs the three analysis models.

 # Build
 1. Use a terminal window to access a command shell prompt.

-2. Go the directory containing the Hello World files
+2. Go the directory containing the Hello World files:
 ```
 cd dx_face_detection
 ```
-3. Source the variables
+3. Source the variables:
 ```
 source /home/<user>/Downloads/fpga_support_files/setup_env.sh
 ```
-4. Create a directory to build the tutorial
+4. Create a directory to build the tutorial:
 ```
 mkdir build
 ```
-5. Go to the build directory
+5. Go to the build directory:
 ```
 cd build
 ```
-6. Run CMake to set the build target and file locations
+6. Run CMake to set the build target and file locations:

 ```
 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```
-7. Build the executable
+7. Build the executable:
 ```
 make
 ```